 The steps involved when top-slicing relief applies are:

-Identify how much of the gain falls within the starting rate for savings, personal savings allowance nil rate, basic, higher or additional rate bands as appropriate.
+Identify how much of the gain falls within the starting rate for savings band, personal savings allowance, basic, higher or additional rate bands as appropriate.

-Include the starting rate for savings and personal savings allowance as appropriate.
-Deduct basic rate tax treated as paid to find the individual’s liability for the tax year, even for a gain from an international bond.
+Include the starting rate for savings band and personal savings allowance as appropriate.
+Deduct basic rate tax treated as paid to find the individual’s liability for the tax year, even for a gain from an offshore bond.

-Include the starting rate for savings and personal savings allowance as appropriate.
-Deduct basic rate tax treated as paid on the total annual equivalent, even for a gain from an international bond.
+Include the starting rate for savings band and personal savings allowance as appropriate.
+Deduct basic rate tax treated as paid on the total annual equivalent, even for a gain from an offshore bond.

-6. Deduct the total relieved liability at step 5 from the individual’s liability at step 2 to give the amount of top-slicing relief due.
+- Deduct the total relieved liability at step 5 from the individual’s liability at step 2 to give the amount of topslicing relief due.

 This document is based on Canada Life’s understanding of applicable UK tax legislation and current HM Revenue & Custom’s practice, as at September 2020 and could be subject to change in the future.
 It is provided for professional advisers only.
 Any recommendations are the adviser’s sole responsibility.